cbrews/ignition/docs/developer.md

 # Developing for Ignition

-This section is still under development!
+This section is for software developers who are interested in contributing to the `ignition` project.

 ## Contributing

-If you run into an issue, please go ahead and open a PR or an issue for any issues found.
-Please ensure that all tests pass and things look clean.
-It's likely that there are unknown issues in the library today.
+*Bugs*: If you find a problem with the software, you may open a Github issue for the bug.
+Additionally, if you have found a solution, please go ahead and open a PR with a fix.
+A Github issue is not required if you are able to just open a PR.
+Please ensure that:
+* The issue is clearly described (what versions of Python are affected, if not all)
+* Provide clear steps on how to test, if applicable
+* All linting and tests pass
+* Documentation is updated as needed

+*Features*: Please feel free to pull any issue to for feature development and create a PR.
+Please note: due to the intentional small scope of this project, we are not currently accepting pull requests for new features without a corresponding issue approved by the core developer.

 ## Developing